Ralph Gracie

 Ralph Gracie (born May 25, 1971) is a retired Brazilian professional mixed martial artist and jiu-jitsu black belt.
 A member of the famed Gracie family, he is the son of Robson Gracie and the brother of 11 Gracies, including Charles Gracie, Renzo Gracie and the late Ryan Gracie.

 Early life

 Ralph Gracie was born on 25 May 1971, in Rio de Janeiro, Brazil.
 Like most members of the Gracie family, he started practicing Brazilian jiu-jitsu from a young age, training extensively with his uncle Carlos Gracie Jr. who awarded him his black belt when Gracie was twenty one.
 In the early days of Gracie Barra, he became a strong representative of the team in many local tournaments.
 In the 1990s Gracie moved to the United States at the invitation of his cousin Cesar Gracie.

+Personal life

+Ralph Gracie is a member of the Gracie family, a prominent Brazilian family known for its foundational role in the development and global spread of Brazilian jiu-jitsu.

+He is the son of Robson Gracie, a key figure in the second generation of the Gracie family, and part of a lineage that includes numerous practitioners and instructors who contributed to the international expansion of the sport.

 Mixed martial arts career

 Gracie's 1995 American debut was featured in the short-lived Battlecade Extreme Fighting events.
 Gracie won fights versus Makoto Muraoka, Steve Nelson, and Ali Mihoubi, the longest of which lasted a minute and thirty-four seconds.
 In sharp contrast to the typical "passive" Gracie approach, Gracie's aggressive and often brutal approach earned him the nickname of "The Pitbull".

 In 2003, Gracie ended his absence from fighting to pit his skills against modern MMA fighters, earning a decision win over Dokonjonosuke Mishima.
 The following year, he suffered a loss to Takanori Gomi, who stopped Gracie in six seconds with knee strikes to the head in what would be Gracie's last MMA fight.

 Upon retirement, Gracie held a record of six wins and one loss in sanctioned fights.
 He holds a fifth degree black belt in Brazilian Jiu-Jitsu, and has won several BJJ tournaments.